Courier (typeface): In Latin 1 text

 Courier is commonly used in ASCII art because it is a monospaced font and is available almost universally.
-"Solid-style" ASCII art uses the darkness/lightness of each character to portray an object, which can be quantified in pixels (here in pt.
-12):
+"Solid-style" ASCII art uses the darkness/lightness of each character to portray an object, which can be quantified in pixels (here in 12-point size):

 In computer programming

 Courier, as a common monospaced font, is often used to signify source code.